gohugoio/hugo/content/en/getting-started/configuration.md

 archetypeDir ("archetypes")
 : The directory where Hugo finds archetype files (content templates).

+assetDir ("assets")
+: The directory where Hugo finds asset files used in [Hugo Pipes](/hugo-pipes/).

 baseURL
 : Hostname (and path) to the root, e.g. http://bep.is/